mikemadisonweb/mikemadison-website/source/_posts/import-xml-into-sql.md

 - MySQL
 - SQL
 ---
 I will not talk about whether it's a good idea or not to store dump in XML, let's suppose you have this huge XML file and you need to load it in your database.
-In fact the bigger the file is the more problem you have, because you need to think about import performance and memory consumption.
-Also the schema of the data inside your dump may be messy or totally irrational.
+In fact the bigger the file is the more problem you have because you need to think about import performance and memory consumption.
+Also, the schema of the data inside your dump may be messy or totally irrational.
 All this determines the required flexibility of your import method.

-For the sake of this article i will use [stackoverflow comments dump](https://archive.org/download/stackexchange) which is nearly 10Gb after unpack.
+For the sake of this article, I will use [stackoverflow comments dump](https://archive.org/download/stackexchange) which is nearly 10Gb after unpacking.
 ```sql
 CREATE TABLE IF NOT EXISTS comments (
   "Id" serial PRIMARY KEY,